 Board of Commissioners

-Vice-Chairperson, John Burchill is the Manager, Strategic Issues with the Winnipeg Police Service.
-He has a Bachelor of Arts in Criminal Justice from Athabasca University, an LL.B. from the University of Manitoba and an LL.M. from Osgoode Hall, York University.
+A/Chairperson, John Burchill is Chief of Staff for the Winnipeg Police Service.
+He has a Bachelor of Arts in Criminal Justice from Athabasca University, a Bachelor of Laws. from the University of Manitoba and an LL.M. from Osgoode Hall, York University.
 He was a police officer for 25 years, six of which were spent as supervisor of the Hate Crimes Team.
 Prior to re-joining the Winnipeg Police Service John worked as a Crown Attorney with Manitoba Justice and a Risk Manager with the University of Manitoba.

 Michael Reader is the Director of Capital Management for the Northern Regional Health Authority.
-He has worked with the NRHA since 2008 and has held various positions within the Union Executive of the Canadian Paperworkers Union.
-He worked with Tolko Kraft Papers and previous owners of The Pas paper mill for 28 years as an Industrial Electrician & 3rd Class Power Engineer.
-He is Métis and was born and raised in The Pas.
+He has worked with the NRHA since 2008.
+Prior to this he worked with Tolko Kraft Papers and previous owners of The Pas paper mill for 28 years as an Industrial Electrician & 3rd Class Power Engineer.
+During that time, he held various positions with the Union Executive of the Communications Energy & Paperworkers Union and previous Canadian Paperworkers Union.
+He is of Métis ancestry and was born and raised in The Pas.
 Mike enjoys all aspects of northern living and is an avid outdoorsman.

-Ian Grant is former Chief of Police with the City of Brandon-Brandon Police Service.
+Ian Grant is former Chief of Police with the City of Brandon-Brandon Police Service and is currently serving as a Special Advisor for Public Safety programs at Assiniboine Community College in Brandon.
 He has a B.A. from Memorial University and a Masters in Rural Development from Brandon University.
 Ian also holds an Honorary Diploma in Police Studies from Assiniboine Community College.
 He began his policing career with the RCMP in 1980 and in 1985 joined the Brandon Police Service.
 He played a key role in the development of The Missing Persons Act during a secondment with the Province of Manitoba.
-Ian has been involved with several boards including Sisters in Spirit Walk Organizing Committee and Community Mobilization Westman.
+Ian has been involved with boards including Sisters in Spirit Walk Organizing Committee and Community Mobilization Westman.